 - View a complete list of federal departments and agencies that have export control responsibilities.

-Document History: This policy replaces the University of Illinois at Chicago Policy on Classified and Restricted Research dated March 9, 2003.
+Document History: This policy replaces the University of Illinois Chicago Policy on Classified and Restricted Research dated March 9, 2003.

 Approved by: Committee on Policy